When Megan Went Away: Publication history

 Severance wrote When Megan Went Away when she was around 21 years old.
 She described feeling that the publication process was completely foreign to her.
-Severance submitted her manuscript to the Chapel Hill, North Carolina-based independent press Lollipop Power, whose address she found listed on the back of their books.
+Severance submitted her manuscript to the Chapel Hill, North Carolina–based independent press Lollipop Power, whose address she found listed on the back of their books.
 Lollipop Power, founded in 1970, was devoted to publishing works that sought to lessen gender stereotypes and gendered behavior in young children.
 During the editing process, against Severance's wishes, the publisher rewrote a section of the book.
 Lollipop Power also suggested that she change the names "Shannon" and "Megan", lest readers get the impression that "only women with Irish heritage were lesbians".

-When Megan Went Away was published in 1979 as a 32-page paperback illustrated by Tea Schook.
+The book When Megan Went Away was published in 1979 as a 32-page paperback illustrated by Tea Schook.
 The book's pages and its covers were all printed on paper and bound with staples.
 Recommended for readers aged 5–12 years, the book was not widely distributed upon its printing.
 The text was reprinted in 1986 in the magazine Ms. without Schook's illustrations.
 The story was run under the pen name R. Minta Day and published as part of the Stories for Free Children feature, a regular section consisting of anti-sexist, anti-racist fiction for children.
 Despite Severance's text appearing in Ms., Lesléa Newman, a fellow LGBT children's author, said that Lollipop Power did not do enough publicity for the book, limiting its potential readership.
+In 2023 after a successful crowdfunding campaign, the book was also republished in Korean.